vdelia/vdelia.github.io/_drafts/clojure_basics.md

 permalink: /clojure/basics/
 tags:
   - clojure
-  - basics
+  - functional programming
 ---

 In this post I cover the basics of the Clojure programming language.
 Then buy a book.

 ## Syntax

-In Clojure you don't have a syntax.
+Clojure has a very simple syntax.
 I won't spend a paragraph to explain you that to write a conditional you need the two characters `if`, followed by a condition between `(` and  `)`, and so on.
 A Clojure program is built by creating a sequence of data structures, called **forms**, which are evaluated by the compiler.
 Forms can be written in a file (*programming*), or produced by evaluating other forms ([*metaprogramming*][metaprog]).